Hot Tubs Report Woman-in-Spa

 Before we dive into a slightly complicated process, as always there are things worth trying to do first such as getting the right chemical to clean up your gunk fast and easy.

-Bio Ouster Power Purge Hot Tub Jet Cleaner Kit - Spa Purge Hot Tub Cleaner for The Jets and Tubes, Hot Tub Purge Cleaner, Spa Cleaner, Inflatable Hot Tub Chemicals, Spa Chemicals for Hot Tub (Kit)
+Bio Ouster Power Purge Hot Tub Jet Cleaner Kit - Spa Purge Hot Tub Cleaner for Jets & Tubes, Hot Tub Chemicals, Spa Chemicals for Hot Tub (Kit)

 • POWER CLEAN: The powerful solution to all of your hot tub problems.
 Get rid of buildup in jets and tubes such as lotions, sunscreens, cosmetics with just 1 treatment every 3 to 4 months.
 Includes a microfiber towel to wipe off the gunk!